Buniga Forest Walk with the Batwa Pygmies – the First People of the Forest

 Buniga Forest Walk with the Batwa Pygmies is where members of the Batwa Community lead you through Buniga Forest showing you their ancient ways of hunting, gathering and living by leaving a low ecological footprint.
-The Batwa People have lived here for over 500,000 years and the Forest Walk, near Nkuringo is a way in which they share their traditional ways of life here.
+The Batwa People have lived here for thousands of years and the Forest Walk, near Nkuringo and Rushaga, is a way in which they share their traditional ways of life and culture.

 Buniga Forest like many others such as Bwindi Impenetrable Forest was once inhabited by the Batwa people – they were the original people of the forest.

-On the Buniga Forest Walk with the Batwa Pygmies you will not miss much including the plants they used to gather, the barks, roots, berries, some of them for traditional medicine and some for food, something that even today is much relied on by the Batwa people.
-Other material in the forest was used to build huts, to make clothing and the like.
+On the Buniga Forest Walk with the Batwa Pygmies, you will not miss much including the plants they used to gather, the barks, roots, berries, some of them for traditional medicine and some for food, something that even today is much relied on by the Batwa people.
+Another material in the forest was used to build huts, to make clothing and the like.

 It is generally accepted that the Batwa pygmy people were the original people of the forest, but also of this region before other people groups migrated here.
 As you are with your Batwa Guides you learn ways and traditions that go back thousands of years and were passed on from generation to generation.
 Since they are now a people in transition without their forest there is the danger of the next generations losing their rich and ancient ways.
 The Buniga walk guided by the Batwas restores some of which they have lost in a small way and keeps traditions and ways alive.

 The Batwa Guides will show their methods of honey gathering, of hunting and of trapping and one needs to be reminded that they gathered and hunted only what they needed and not to excess.
 The Batwa people of the forest left a small footprint of their presence behind very different from much of the rest of the world.
 The forest was considered sacred and something to be protected and not to be exploited by the original people of the Forest.